-By studying carefully the nationality of the people, the economical conditions, and the religious backgrounds, he will know the problems that will be facing him.
+By studying carefully the nationality of the people, the economical conditions, and the religious backgrounds, he will know the problems he will encounter.
 Thus, he can prayerfully prepare himself to have the right answers as he makes contacts and knocks on doors.

-If the pioneer evangelist has carefully followed through in this work of surveying the field, he will find a tremendous burden for the place will grow, and he can become so familiar with the field that it will seem that he already had lived there for several months.
+If the pioneer evangelist has carefully followed through in this work of surveying the field, he will find a tremendous burden for the place will grow, and he can become so familiar with the field that it will seem that he already has lived there for several months.
 This will confirm his call and save him much lost time, expense, and heartache when he eventually arrives at his field of labor.